paraskevasleivadaros/paraskevasleivadaros.github.io/README.md

 ## Notes

-- This repository is configured as a project site (`/docusaurus-2/`).
+- This repository is configured as a GitHub Pages user site served from the root domain (`/`).
-- If you want this to be your root domain (`paraskevasleivadaros.github.io`), move the site to a repository named `paraskevasleivadaros.github.io` and set `baseUrl: '/'`.